 Polling Site – a location selected by the county board of election commissioners where votes are cast.

-Poll Worker – an election official designated by the county board of election commissioners to be an election clerk, election judge or election sheriff at a polling site.
+Poll Worker – an election official designated by the county board of election commissioners to be an election clerk, election judge, or election sheriff at a polling site.

 Precinct – a geographical area the boundaries of which are determined by a county board of election commissioners in order to facilitate voting by the registered voters from that geographical area.